 ARTICLE VI FINANCES

 1. The dues of each member shall be ONE high school MEET FEE as listed in the MIAA blue book for the current year.
 When dues are paid, a member will receive a membership card and a current rule book.

-2. Those members whose dues are not paid by the second Saturday following the Annual Meeting shall be automatically removed from the active membership roll.
+2. Those members whose dues are not paid by the end of the enrollment period shall be automatically removed from the active membership roll.

 ARTICLE VII VOTING

 1. A quorum shall consist of at least TWENTY (20) members in good standing.

 2. Only members whose dues are paid-up shall be permitted to vote.

 3. All motions and elections shall require a majority of those present and voting.